Monday, January 9, 2012

 The Solution

 The time has come for a new way of thinking about how refugee camps are constructed and managed.
-The specific problem that must be addressed is the provision of transportable, reusable, robust, and modularized refugee camps that can be utilized during post-conflict scenarios where the ever-shifting security situation could entail a need for rapid disassembly relocation, and reconstruction.
+One problem that must be addressed is the provision of transportable, reusable, robust, and modularized refugee camps that can be utilized during post-conflict scenarios where the ever-shifting security situation could entail a need for rapid disassembly relocation, and reconstruction.
 These camps must be adaptable to varying environments, population changes, and social characteristics while simultaneously maintaining the ability to adequately provide basic services such as drinking water, sanitation, and appropriate shelters.

 Wherever practical, camps should be constructed with local resources and simple technologies.
 Minimization of material and construction costs is also essential, but not at the expense of quality and reliability.
 Camp construction and operation must take into consideration the involvement of the refugees themselves from the beginning.
 This practice instills self-reliance, reduces dependence on outside sources, allows refugees to maintain a sense of purpose and dignity, and promotes long-term sustainability of the camp.